dt-demos/otel-vector/README.md

 vector --config-yaml logs/vector.yaml
 ```

-### Step 2: Make a test log
+### Approach 1 - Make a test log with Python script

-The vector config is looking for a `app.log` file and each time a row is added, it will send to dynatrace.
-To simulate logs, in another terminal and in the base folder of the repo, make some logs.
+The vector config is looking for a `app.log` file and each time a row is added, it will send to Dynatrace.
+To simulate logs, in another terminal and in the base folder of the repo, make some logs by calling this Python script that will append a JSON log line to `app.log`

 ```
-echo '{"content": "Test Log","log.source": "otel-vector","severity": "error"}' >> app.log
+python log.py
 ```

 Within Dynatrace, you can verify logs in the `Logs App` with a DQL statment such as this.

 ```
 fetch logs
-| filter matchesPhrase(content,"Test Log")
+| filter matchesPhrase(content, "log.py")
 ```

-### Step 3: Make a test log using Vector demo_log source
+### Approach 2 - Make a test log using Vector demo_log source

 Vector has a [demo_logs](https://vector.dev/docs/reference/configuration/sources/demo_logs/) source than can also simulate logs.
 In the the `logs\vector.yaml` file, this is configured but set to send zero logs.